nodejs/node/doc/api/child_process.md

 });
 ```

-Once a socket has been passed to a child, the parent is no longer capable of
+Do not use `.maxConnections` on a socket that has been passed to a subprocess.
-tracking when the socket is destroyed.
-It is recommended not to use
+The parent cannot track when the socket is destroyed.
-`.maxConnections` when this occurs.

-It is also recommended that any `'message'` handlers in the child process
+Any `'message'` handlers in the subprocess should verify that `socket` exists,
-verify that `socket` exists, as the connection may have been closed during the
+as the connection may have been closed during the time it takes to send the
-time it takes to send the connection to the child.
+connection to the child.

 ### `subprocess.signalCode`